Vermicompost and Worms

 Ordering Worms & Vermicompost Products

 We sell our worms in 2 pound packs for $20.
-The worms come in a compost bedding environment, not a swirling mass.
+We give you a living active nest of worms.
+The worms come in a compost bedding environment, NOTa swirling mass of thousands.
 This gives them a more consistent transition environment as well as allows for nests of worms in various stages of development including many eggs.

 We also have limited quantities of vermicompost and vermicompost tea.